RuboCoping with legacy: Bring your Ruby code up to Standard

 3306 files inspected, 12418 offenses detected

-Flocks of noble knights developers tried to slay the beast fix the offenses but gave up.
+Flocks of noble knights developers have tried to slay the beast fix the offenses, but they’ve all given up.
 But that doesn’t stop you—you know the magic spell:

 $ bundle exec rubocop --auto-gen-config